 Shared Services and Outsourcing models are no longer just for Global Fortune 500 companies.
-Today, we see an ever-increasing interest from middle-market organizations (companies ranging in revenue size from $200M-$2B) to reduce their back office costs and improve productivity and performance.
+Today, we see an ever-increasing interest from middle-market organizations to reduce their back office costs and improve productivity and performance.
 More than ever, outsourcing is being viewed as one of the best ways to achieve these improvements, creating a new kind of shared services operation for these smaller organizations.
-In addition, if you are a larger organization and have still not considered shared services and/or outsourcing, you are late in the game.
+If you are a larger organization and have still not considered shared services and/or outsourcing, you are late in the game.

 When it comes to deciding whether you will run your shared services center in-house (captive) or through an outsourcing provider, there are multiple business factors to consider, and pros and cons of each model that you should be aware of.